Primary

 Start with a moderate heel drop and progressively let it sink lower as the muscle releases.
 Keep your leg straight to target the gastrocnemius; bend it slightly to shift emphasis to the soleus.
 Hold something stable for balance so you can focus entirely on the stretch.

-Want Standing Calf Stretch Step in your program?
+See where Standing Calf Stretch Step fits in your weekly plan

 Stand on edge of step or curb.